Terrestrials/foomlottery/README.md

 2097154    21 1/1024 1/65536 1/2
 4194306    22 1/1024 1/65536 1/1       * for investors
 ```
-lottery charges 5% when collecting rewards.
+Lottery charges 5% when collecting rewards.
 1% goes to the random number generator (or whoever executes _reveal()).
 4% goes to investors.
-You can iterate the secret many time.
+You can iterate the secret many times.
 The hash of the secret must have last 5 bits 00000 so the generation of a new secret takes some time.
-If You like Your secret type 'y'.
+If you like your secret type 'y'.
 Include a prayer to terrestrial God to prove your faith.
 ```
 Are you sure you want to play this ticket and send 0.0001245747321 ETH? (y/n): y Do you want to include a prayer? (keep empty for no prayer): I love You God